no-more-secrets/parsco/README.md

 The coroutines in this library follow the practice of [Structured Concurrency](https://www.youtube.com/watch?v=1Wy5sq3s2rg) in that:

-1. The are lazy.
+1. The are lazy: they suspend at their initial suspend point.
-2. The returned parser object owns the coroutine in RAII fashion and will destroy it when the parser object goes out of scope.
+2. A parser object return by a coroutine owns the coroutine in RAII fashion and will destroy the coroutine it when the parser object goes out of scope.

-This guarantees (in most use cases) that memory and lifetimes will be managed properly automatically without any special consideration from the user.
+This guarantees (in most use cases) that memory and lifetimes will be managed properly and automatically without any special consideration from the library user.

 It is also hoped that this ownership model will aid the optimizer in understanding that it can elide all of the coroutine state heap allocations (which I believe should be theoretically possible in all of the common use cases).
+This unfortunately does not seem to happen currently; see the section on runtime performance for more information.

 Laziness and Parameter Lifetime
 -------------------------------
 Parsco parser coroutines are lazy.
 That means that when you invoke a `parsco::parser<T>` coroutine, it immediately suspends.
-In fact it _must_, because it does not yet have access to the input data at that point.
+In fact it _must_ suspend, because it does not yet have access to the input data initially.
 The parser is only resumed and run when it is `co_await`ed, at which point it is given access to the input data by its caller.